TRAINING PRINCIPLES

 Step 5: Deload every 4-6 weeks.

 Your body can’t build forever without a break.
 Every 4-6 weeks, reduce your total volume by 40-50% for one week.
 Same exercises, lighter weights, fewer sets.
-This is not “being lazy.”
 This is strategic recovery.
 Your muscles, joints, and nervous system need it.

 Most beginners ignore deloads because they feel good and want to keep pushing.
 That’s how you end up with a plateau, an injury, or both.
 Deloads are part of the program.
 Respect them.